Skip to main content

 TasksAdd, order, and configure behavioral, ancillary, and stimuli tasks.

-AnalysisPost-session processing: Speech-to-Text, Noldus FaceReader, and eye-tracking.
+AnalysisPost-session processing: Speech-to-Text and eye-tracking.

 DiagramRead-only visual representation of the full participation pipeline.